totemo/watson/README.md

     /w edits show Notch

-To completely remove all record of them from the client's memory (note however that they will still exist as log entries on the server, as well as potentially in Watson save files):
+To completely remove all record of edits by specific players from the client's memory (note however that they will still exist as log entries on the server, as well as potentially in Watson save files):

-    /w edits remove Notch
+    /w edits remove Notch totemo

+There's also a "/w edits clear" command, which removes all edits by all players.

 To list the players who have made edits that are currently in Watson's memory, use either of:

     /w edits list